 The following are symptoms that can occur:

 Remember, not all dogs will experience every symptom, and the severity can vary.
-The most common symptom of pseudopregnancy in dogs is the enlargement of mammary glands, which may or may not produce milk.
+The most common symptom of pseudopregnancy in dogs is the enlargement of the mammary glands, which may or may not produce milk.
 This occurs in approximately 90% of affected dogs.

 If your dog is showing signs of false pregnancy, I recommend contacting your veterinarian.
 They will start by giving your dog a thorough physical exam and discussing her heat cycle history.
 They'll want to know when her last heat was and if there's any chance she could be actually pregnant.